nhsconnect/gpconnect/index.md

 GP Connect supports the development of products that use the clinical data made available by our APIs.
 This specification contains all the technical resources you need to connect between your system and GP data.

-## Development ecosystem ##

-Our developer ecosystem takes you through each stage of a typical GP Connect API project.
-Click on a stage to find out more.

-{% include developer_journey.html %}

 ## Audience ##
 We have identified three main customer types: